deinsoftware/toolbox/README.md

 using ToolBox.Files;
 ```

-#### Instantiate

-On the main class Program, add static properties DiskConfigurator and PathsConfigurator and inside Main method create an instance of the library according the Operative System.
+On the main class Program, add static properties DiskConfigurator and PathsConfigurator and inside the `Main` method create an instance of the library according the Operative System.

 ```csharp
 class Program